Balacoumarane45/Python-basics/README.md

 # Python-basics
-This is for basics program of python
+This is for basics program of python.